BulgariaDestinationsPlaces

 Bachkovo Monastery

 Bachkovo Monastery is one of the most impressive monasteries to visit in Bulgaria.
-Located close to Plovdiv, this monastery is nestled in a deep gorge that serves as its natural protection from invaders.
+Located close to Plovdiv, it is nestled in a deep gorge that serves as its natural protection from invaders.
 Established in 1083, Bachkovo Monastery has been home to generations of monks who have ensured its preservation and development over the centuries.
-The surroundings are stunning – mountains, meadows, forests – and these provide an idyllic backdrop for a visit.
+The surroundings are stunning—mountains, meadows, forests—and these provide an idyllic backdrop for a visit.

 Aladzha Monastery